-Looking for the best, homemade recipe for gluten-free chicken noodle soup?
+Looking for the best, homemade recipe for gluten-free chicken noodle soup recipe?
 You will love this quick and creamy twist on a classic.
-Learn how to make and adapt chicken soup for a gluten-free diet with these easy, pro tips for rich flavor, optimal storage, and reheating.
+It’s chockfull of tender bites of chicken and veggies in a richly flavored, velvety broth, all made with readily-available and affordable ingredients!

-When it comes to enjoying gluten-free soups, homemade recipes ensure your family can enjoy a safe and allergen-friendly meal.
-However, that shouldn’t mean a long list of expensive ingredients or a long time in the kitchen.
+When it comes to enjoying the best soups in my gluten-free collection, homemade recipes ensure your family can enjoy a allergen-safe and tasty meal.
+However, that shouldn’t mean a long list of expensive ingredients or extra in the kitchen.

 This easy recipe for gluten-free chicken noodle soup is not only ready to serve in less than 40 minutes, but includes affordable ingredients you can pick up at your local grocery store.
-Like gluten-free cream of chicken soup, it’s an essential recipe to have when you need a quick, comforting meal!
+I like it because it’s heartier enough to serve as a meal on its own, especially with squishy soft gluten-free breadsticks thrown into the mix.

 Besides the ease and affordability, what else makes this gluten-free chicken soup so special?
 The addition of evaporated milk adds a creamy element, which is my secret weapon for rich, velvety soups!

-Also, this recipe eliminates any guess work on which gluten-free noodles or substitutions are good for soup, safe GF chicken broth brands, and how to avoid mushy noodles when serving and reheating chicken soup.
+Also, this recipe eliminates any guess work on which GF noodles or substitutions are good for soup, how to avoid mushy noodles (the worst!) when serving and reheating.
 It’s all here!

-Adapt this recipe for homemade gluten-free chicken noodle soup based on your family’s preference.
+Adapt this recipe for homemade soup recipe based on your family’s preference.
 Leave out certain veggies or make additions, such as finely chopped onion or frozen peas.

 - Chicken – Chicken thighs add the best flavor and are fool-proof for achieving tender, perfectly cooked bites.
 For alternatives, see the Best Chicken To Use For Soup section.